 The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in course work as a serious academic offence.
-The Student Academic Conduct Statute (2020) defines plagiarism as the use of other people's work in an assignment, and presenting it as your own without explicitly acknowledging or referencing where it came from.
+The Student Academic Conduct Statute (20012) defines plagiarism as the use of other people's work in an assignment, and presenting it as your own without explicitly acknowledging or referencing where it came from.
 Work can be plagiarised from many sources - including books, articles, the internet, and other students' assignments.
-The University uses Turnitin to check work submitted electronically and all non-electronic assignments must be accompanied by a signed, student written declaration that is downloaded from Canvas.
+The University uses Turnitin to check work submitted electronically and all non-electronic assignments must be accompanied by a signed, student written declaration.
+This written declaration can be obtained via the following link: foedassignments.auckland.ac.nz.